Hypnotherapy help and treatment for overcoming anxiety, general anxiety disorder (GAD) and Panic Attacks without medication.

-Anxiety and stress is something all of us have experienced at some point in our lives, and to a certain extent in short bursts, stress can be a useful stimulant and motivator causing us to do our best.
+Anxiety and stress is something all of us have experienced at some point in our lives, and in short bursts, stress can be a useful stimulant and motivator causing us to do our best.

-What is anxiety, and what are the causes of anxiety?
+What is anxiety, and what are it's causes?

-Anxiety can be extremely overwhelming and affect people in a variety of ways, both physically and mentally.
-Anxiety attacks can be very frightening and even following recovery, it is perfectly natural to feel shocked, embarrassed and upset.
+Anxiety can be overwhelming and affect people in a variety of ways, both physically and mentally.
+Panic attacks can be very frightening and even following recovery, it's perfectly natural to feel shocked, embarrassed and upset.

-There are many definitions of what anxiety is, and from my experience of working with people, anxiety is an expression of fear due to an unconscious awareness of danger.
-Whether this danger is real, imagined or irrational is unimportant because something in the environment triggered the anxious response and it feels real for them.
+There are many definitions of what anxiety is, and from my clients experiences, anxiety is an unconscious response to perceived danger.
+Whether this danger is real, imagined or irrational isn't important because something triggered the anxiety and it feels real.

 Anxiety is quite normal!

-Anxiety is a normal response to feeling threatened, which can be created through a number of situations such as by anger, frustration fear, being sad, traumatic events, feeling helpless, fears about preparing for a test or exams, fears about presenting etc.
+Anxiety is a normal response to feeling threatened, which can be created through a number of situations such as traumatic events, feeling helpless, fears about preparing for a test or exams, fears about presenting etc...

-The difficulty comes when the normal butterfly feelings that we experience from time to time become overwhelming, and prevent you from living your life the way you'd like it.
+The difficulty though is when the normal butterfly feelings we experience from time to time become overwhelming, and control our lives.

 In many cases excess anxiety and stress may cause confused thinking, depression, over-eating, excessive drinking, reckless driving, high blood pressure, heart problems, and a myriad of other health problems.